organix/uFork/docs/vm.md

  1. Remove _beh_ from the stack
  1. Remove _state_ from the stack
+ 1. If _beh_ is an instruction
     1. Create a new actor with _beh_ for code and _state_ for data
     1. Push a capability designating the new actor onto the stack
+ 1. Otherwise
+    1. Push `#?` onto the stack

  T            | X (op)       | Y (imm)       | Z (k)
 --------------|--------------|---------------|-------------